1. General duty to instruct

 3. Duty to keep records

-Food business operators must in connection with their self-checks keep records of the food hygiene competence of the persons working on food premises and, when requested, present the information to the control authority.
-(Food Act 23/2006 section 27 subsection 4)
+Food business operators must keep records of the food hygiene competence of the persons working on food premises and, when requested, present the information to the control authority.
+(Food Act 297/2021 section 19 subsection 3)

 The record-keeping can be